-(11)(12) Administrative fines paid by any facility under this section shall be deposited into the Health Care Trust Fund and expended as provided in s.
-400.418.

-(12)(13) The agency shall develop and disseminate an annual list of all facilities sanctioned or fined \$5,000 or more for violations of state standards, the number and class of violations involved, the penalties imposed, and the current status of cases.
+- (11)(12) Administrative fines paid by any facility under this section shall be deposited into the Health Care Trust Fund and expended as provided in s.
+400.418. - (12)(13) The agency shall develop and disseminate an annual list of all facilities sanctioned or fined \$5,000 or more for violations of state standards, the number and class of violations involved, the penalties imposed, and the current status of cases.
 The list shall be disseminated, at no charge, to the Department of Elderly Affairs, the Department of Health, the Department of Children and Family Services, the area agencies on aging, the Florida Statewide Advocacy Council, and the state and local ombudsman councils.
 The Department of Children and Family Services shall disseminate the list to service providers under contract to the department who are responsible for referring persons to a facility for residency.
-The agency may charge a fee commensurate with the cost of printing and postage to other interested parties requesting a copy of this list.

-400.423 Internal risk management and quality assurance program; adverse incidents and reporting requirements.-

-(1) Every facility licensed under this part may, as part of its administrative functions, voluntarily establish a risk management and quality assurance program, the purpose of which is to assess resident care practices, facility incident reports, deficiencies cited by the agency, adverse incident reports, and resident grievances and develop plans of action to correct and respond quickly to identify quality differences.

-(2) Every facility licensed under this part is required to maintain adverse incident reports.
-For purposes of this section, the term, "adverse incident" means:

-(a) An event over which facility personnel could exercise control rather than as a result of the resident's condition and results in:
+The agency may charge a fee commensurate with the cost of printing and postage to other interested parties requesting a copy of this list. - Section 36.
+Section 400.423, Florida Statutes, is created to read: - 400.423 Internal risk management and quality assurance program; adverse incidents and reporting requirements.- - (1) Every facility licensed under this part may, as part of its administrative functions, voluntarily establish a risk management and quality assurance program, the purpose of which is to assess resident care practices, facility incident reports, deficiencies cited by the agency, adverse incident reports, and resident grievances and develop plans of action to correct and respond quickly to identify quality differences. - (2) Every facility licensed under this part is required to maintain adverse incident reports.
+For purposes of this section, the term, "adverse incident" means: - (a) An event over which facility personnel could exercise control rather than as a result of the resident's condition and results in: - Death; - 2.
+Brain or spinal damage; - 3.
+Permanent disfigurement; - 4.
+Fracture or dislocation of bones or joints; - 5.
+Any condition that required medical attention to which the resident has not given his or her consent, including failure to honor advanced directives;